R2NorthstarTools/NorthstarProton/README.md

 - DXVK-async enabled by default, no launch options required.
 - `wsock32.dll` as a DLL override by default to enable Northstar, no launch options required.
 - LatencyFleX wine components to reduce setup.
 Users need to set up the vulkan layer and add `LFX=1` to enable.
-- Allows for Northstar to run on SteamDeck with forced DLL override.
-Hopefully we can make SteamDeck as easy as Desktop in the future.
+- Allows for Northstar to run on SteamDeck.

 ## Building